 Treatment of internal worms will depend on the type of worms involved in the entire scenario.
 Once again, your vet will advise you on the best treatment options available.

 4. Restrict access to the litter box area

 Just like the perching places for your cat, you can also make the litter box even more fun for your cat to use.
-For instance, you can place the litter boxes in a cat tree in order to raise them up from the ground.
+For instance, you can place the litter boxes in a cat tree to raise them from the ground.
 This will also take some time and resistance to learning.

 5. Eliminate boredom in dogs